Allegorical Painting of Two Ladies, English School: Export bar and acquisition

 On 23 June 2021, the painting was sold at a small auction house in Shropshire with an estimate of £2000–4000.
 There was a fierce bidding war due to the inherent sociological interest of the allegorical depiction of a dark-skinned woman, and the final hammer price was £220,000, before the 20% buyer's premium.
 It was the highest sum ever paid for an item at the Shropshire auction house.

 After its sale, the purchaser applied for an export licence.
-The British government subsequently barred the painting from export in the hopes that a UK institution could purchase the painting within a time limit, a routine action intended to prevent overseas buyers from acquiring culturally important artworks.
+The British government subsequently barred the painting from export in the hope that a UK institution could purchase the painting within a time limit, a routine action intended to prevent overseas buyers from acquiring culturally important artworks.

-The painting's export bar was set to be deferred on March 9, 2022.
-On 23 June 2023, The Guardian reported that the painting had been "saved" for Britain by Compton Verney Art Gallery for £300,000, with the help of grants from the National Heritage Memorial Fund and the Victoria and Albert Museum valued at £154,600 and £50,000 respectively.
+The painting's export bar was set to be deferred on 9 March 2022.
+On 23 June 2023, The Guardian reported that the painting had been "saved" for Britain by Compton Verney Art Gallery for £300,000 with the help of grants from the National Heritage Memorial Fund and the Victoria and Albert Museum, valued at £154,600 and £50,000 respectively.